Nassau County Executive Bruce Blakeman swears in members of controversial new armed force, officials say

 "It is just completely unnecessary in my mind," said Legis.
 Delia DeRiggi-Whitton (D-Glen Cove), the legislature’s Democratic leader and a vocal critic of the program.
 "I can’t imagine a situation where we would actually need them.
 I don’t know what his motive is, it would be nice if the county executive would explain it more."

-"We have been given no information," said Legis.
-Seth Koslow (D-Merrick).
+"We have been given no information," Legis.
+Seth Koslow (D-Merrick) said.
 "He does not respond to any of our questions.
 It is our job to decide how money is spent."

 Chris Boyle, a spokesman for Blakeman, did not respond to requests for information, and Nassau County officials have not responded to a Freedom of Information Law request for details about the program filed by Newsday in August.